rambo255/linux_server_configuration/README.md

 ## Oauth Client Login

+* To get the Google+ authorization working:
+    * Go to the project on the Developer Console: https://console.developers.google.com/project
+    * Navigate to APIs & auth > Credentials > Edit Settings
+    * add your host name and public IP-address to your Authorized JavaScript origins and your host name + oauth2callback to           Authorized redirect URIs, e.g. http://ec2-35-154-108-134.ap-south-1.compute.amazonaws.com/oauth2callback
+    * Update data-client id in `templates/login.html`

-To setup it up.
-Update the path in the application.py program.
+Update the path in the __init__.py program.
 Update the client id and oauth_flow

 ```
 CLIENT_ID = json.loads(